roidelapluie/blog/content/articles/lab0.md

 The only goal is to provide our developers to change the puppet parameters of their hosts in an easy way, and to rebuild the nodes in a few clicks.

-The project consists is presented as a single web page.
-This is for the simplicity.
+The project consists is presented as a single web page, where you make changes.
+Angularjs makes that page reactive.

 It requires admin rights on foreman (it uses the API).
 When a user is connected, he can change the parameters that you have pre-defined in a configuration file.